Environmental Assessment and the Foundation Agreement

 Environmental Assessments (EAs) are project reviews to help governments decide whether to approve major projects, like pipelines and large mines.
 The Province adopted a new and improved EA law in 2018.
 The new Environmental Assessment Act encourages significant Indigenous participation in EAs.

-Under section 8 of the Foundation Agreement, Lake Babine Nation is pursuing two EA agreements with British Columbia (BC).
-These are general agreements, not specific to any one project.
+Under section 8 of the Foundation Agreement, Lake Babine Nation and British Columbia (BC) have committed to two agreements that are general in scope and not specific to any one project.
 The first is an EA Collaboration Agreement setting out how Lake Babine and BC will work together in EAs.

-After the Collaboration Agreement is in place, Lake Babine and BC will negotiate an EA Consent Agreement.
-It would require Lake Babine’s consent for projects in a specified part of Lake Babine Territory; BC would not approve projects without Lake Babine’s consent.
+The Collaboration Agreement is the first step towards a Lake Babine and BC EA Consent Agreement.
+The consent agreement will require Lake Babine’s consent for projects in a specified part of Lake Babine Territory; BC would not approve projects without Lake Babine’s consent.

 An LBN Environmental Assessment Policy